Société Industrielle pour l'Aéronautique

-Société Industrielle Pour l’Aéronautique (SIPA) was a French aircraft manufacturer established in 1938 by Georges Volland.
+Société Industrielle pour l’Aéronautique (SIPA) was a French aircraft manufacturer established in 1938 by Georges Volland.
 From 1938-1940, SIPA principally manufactured parts for other French aircraft companies.

 After World War II, it began developing a series of trainers for the French Air Force.

 In 1947, SIPA won a competition for a new two-seat touring and trainer aircraft for France's aero clubs and 113 were produced as the SIPA S.90 series.
 The SIPA S.1000 Coccinelle was built in small numbers in 1956/57.
 The SIPA S.200 Minijet, first flown in 1952, was the world's first all-metal two-seat light jet.

-SIPA was taken over by Aérospatiale in 1975.
+By 1963 the company had been renamed to Société Nouvelle Industrielle pour l'Aéronautique.
+It was taken over by Aérospatiale in 1975.